dsaidgovsg/spark-k8s-addons/README.md

 The Spark K8s Docker images are built using
 [this repository](https://github.com/guangie88/spark-k8s).

-Note that the images here are naturally Alpine based because of how the official script generates the Spark-Kubernetes images.
+Note that the images here are Debian based because of how the official script generates the Spark-Kubernetes images.

 ## Add-ons